MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 - **Is there a built-in orchestrator for managing workflows?**

   The processing tasks are modular and run as jobs.
 The platform should have orchestration capabilities that break down the workflow into steps or jobs.
-Each job should be independently defined, executed, and monitored.
+Each job should be independently defined, run, and monitored.

   In complex workflows, certain steps depend on the successful completion of previous ones.
 The orchestrator should handle job dependencies and make sure that tasks are completed in the correct order.